radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 > **Note:** In this call we are "masking" all samples (i.e. rows of the data matrix) which have values greater than 0 for the first column, which here is the '0' in the `[:, 0]` fragment.
 This is somewhat confusing because python matrices are 0-indexed, whereas it's typical for PCs to be 1-indexed.
 It's a nomencalture issue, really, but it can bite us if we don't keep it in mind.

-You can see here that the mask is a list of booleans that is the same length as the number of samples.
+You can see above that the mask is a list of booleans that is the same length as the number of samples.
 We can use this mask to  print out the names of just the samples we would like to remove.

 ```python
 bad_samples = pca.samples_vcforder[mask]